holistic-web/home-orchestrator/database/README.md

 ## Structure

 ### Lights
-The lights collection stores each light
+The lights collection stores each light.
+The names are tightly coupled to values in the IFTTT triggers.
 ## Access Rules
 These are defined in firestore.rules